tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/keras/ConvGNNBuilder.md

 </td>
 <td>
 By default, the result updates all node sets that receive from at least one edge set.
-Passing a set of node set names here overrides this (possibly including node sets that receive from zero edge sets).
+Passing a set of node set names here (or a Collection convertible to a set) overrides this (possibly including node sets that receive from zero edge sets).
 </td>
 </tr>
 </table>

 <!-- Tabular view -->
  <table class="responsive fixed orange">